Simmonds scores 30th to lead Flyers past Islanders, 6-3

 Greiss slammed his stick into the side boards as he exited the ice in frustration.

-Weise had an assist on Gudas' goal and became the fastest player in Flyers history to record a ''Gordie Howe hat trick'' - with a goal, an assist and a fight - when he dropped the gloves with Travis Harmonic with 11:32 remaining the period.
+Weise had an assist on Gudas' goal and became the fastest player in Flyers history to record a ''Gordie Howe hat trick'' - with a goal, an assist and a fight - when he dropped the gloves with Travis Hamonic with 11:32 remaining in the period.

+''You can't draw up a better start than that,'' Weise said. ''(Hamonic) asked me going up the ice and I kind of got excited because I already had a goal and an assist.
+I couldn't say no to that one.
+It's a nice record to have.''

 The Flyers were far from done.